 plant quick find clear

-Imagine the hue of the sky on a crisp spring day, and you'll have the color of blue marguerite's petals in mind.
-This South African native is hardy in Zones 10-11 and is commonly grown as an annual, adding a surprising splash of blue to containers, beds, and borders.
-Pair it with yellow-flowering plants, such as yellow calibrachoas, to highlight its bright yellow center.
+Imagine the sky on a bright spring day, and you'll have the color of blue marguerite daisy's petals in your mind.
+This South African native plant adds a surprising splash of true blue to container gardens, beds, and borders in the home landscape.

 Upload your photo here.

 Blue marguerite daisy's sky-blue flowers with yellow centers pair beautifully with just about anything in the garden.
 Pair it with white-flowering and silver-leafed plants such as sweet alyssum, lobelia, dusty miller, or eucalyptus for a soft, elegant look.
 Or go for a high-contrast display by pairing it with plants that bear bold yellow or orange flowers—such as marigold, moss rose, million bells, or zinnia.

 Growing Blue Marguerite Daisy